 Wind Turbine Payback Period Calculator

-Calculate how long a home wind turbine takes to pay for itself.
+Work out how long a home wind turbine takes to pay for itself, allowing for tax credits, annual maintenance, self-consumption and the export tariff.

 The wind turbine payback period is the time it takes for electricity savings and revenue to recover the full installation cost.
 Unlike solar, small wind turbines require consistent wind resources to achieve reasonable payback periods.